kirenz/course-template/_sources/docs/course-syllabus.md

 **TL;DR: Don't cheat!**

 All students must adhere to the academic integrity standard.
-Students affirm their commitment to uphold the values of the HdM University if Applied Research community by signing a pledge that states:
+Students affirm their commitment to uphold the values by signing a pledge that states:

 -   I will not lie, cheat, or steal in my academic endeavors;
 -   I will conduct myself honorably in all my endeavors;
--   I will act if the Standard is compromised
+-   I will act if the standard is compromised

-Regardless of course delivery format, it is your responsibility to understand and follow HdM policies regarding academic integrity, including doing one's own work, following proper citation of sources, and adhering to guidance around group work projects.
+Regardless of the course delivery format, it is your responsibility to understand and follow HdM policies regarding academic integrity, including doing one's own work, following proper citation of sources, and adhering to guidance around group work projects.

 ### Collaboration policy

 Only work that is clearly assigned as team work should be completed collaboratively.

--   The homework assignments must be completed individually and you are welcomed to discuss the assignment with classmates at a high level (e.g., discuss what's the best way for approaching a problem, what functions are useful for accomplishing a particular task, etc.).
+-   The *homework* assignments must be completed individually and you are welcomed to discuss the assignment with classmates at a high level (e.g., discuss what's the best way for approaching a problem, what functions are useful for accomplishing a particular task, etc.).
 However you may not directly share answers to homework questions (including any code) with anyone other than myself and the teaching assistants.

--   For the projects, collaboration within teams is not only allowed, but expected.
+-   For the *projects*, collaboration within teams is not only allowed, but expected.
 Communication between teams at a high level is also allowed however you may not share code or components of the project across teams.

 ### Policy on sharing and reusing code

 I am well aware that a huge volume of code is available on the web to solve any number of problems.

-Unless I explicitly tell you not to use something, the course's policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
+Unless I explicitly tell you not to use something, the course's policy is that you may make use of any online resources (e.g. [StackOverflow](https://stackoverflow.com/)) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).

 Any recycled code that is discovered and is not explicitly cited will be treated as plagiarism.

 On individual assignments you may not directly share code with another student in this class, and on team assignments you may not directly share code with another team in this class.

 ### Late work policy

 The due dates for assignments are there to help you keep up with the course material.
 However, I understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
 Here are the rules for late submissions:

--   Homeworks may be submitted up to 3 days late.
+-   *Homeworks* may be submitted up to 3 days late.
     There will be a 10% deduction for each 24-hour period the assignment is late.

--   There is no late work accepted for application exercises, since these are designed to help you prepare for homeworks.
+-   There is no late work accepted for *application exercises*, since these are designed to help you prepare for homeworks.

--   There is no late work policy for exams (they need to be completed in a specific timeframe)
+-   There is no late work policy for *exams* (they need to be completed in a specific timeframe)

 -   Projects may be submitted up to 3 days late.
 There will be a 20% deduction for each 24-hour period the project is late.